NMGRL/pychron/README.md

 -------
 Furnace firmware running on a networked RaspberryPi.
 RPC interface via Twisted for remote control

-Mac OSX 10.9 and Latere
+Mac OSX 10.9 and Later
 --------------------
 Mac OSX and macOS operating systems later than 10.9 (Mavericks) include a memory management tool called App Nap.
 It is necessary to turn off App Nap for pychron.